Friedrich Jeckeln: Holocaust perpetrator in the Soviet Union

 This system was referred to by Jeckeln as "sardine packing" (Sardinenpackung) when he began personally commanding the killings of men, women and children in western Ukraine.
 It was reported that some of the experienced Einsatzgruppen killers were horrified by its cruelty.
 According to SS-Obersturmbannführer August Meier, in late July 1941 Jeckeln declared at Shepetivka: "Today, we'll stack them like sardines!".
 According to an official Reich Security Main Office report, by the end of August 1941, while directing the operations of Einsatzgruppe C and the 1st SS Infantry Brigade in western Ukraine, Jeckeln had personally supervised the murder of 44,125 men, women and children, "mainly Jews".

-Meanwhile, Himmler had grown frustrated by the slower pace of killing in Latvia, where many of the Jews were being confined in the Riga Ghetto and used as forced labourers, and he decided initiate a change in command.
+Meanwhile, Himmler had grown frustrated by the slower pace of killing in Latvia, where many of the Jews were being confined in the Riga Ghetto and used as forced labourers, and he decided to initiate a change in command.

 Effective 1 November 1941, Jeckeln swapped commands with SS-Obergruppenführer Hans-Adolf Prützmann to become HSSPF in the Reichskommissariat Ostland operating mainly in the Baltic States and northern Russia.
 After meeting with Himmler in Berlin, and receiving orders to complete the extermination of Riga's Jews, Jeckeln arrived in the city on 15 November 1941 and immediately began planning the logistics of his next mass killing.
 The site chosen was a pine forest in Rumbula.
 Determined to avoid any hesitancy on the part of those under his new command, he told a reluctant participant: "… if I catch somebody who objects to this [mass killing] or breaks down, then he will also be shot".